Research credit repair companies for 10 to 15 minutes and you’ll probably come away with a headache.

 Granted, a credit repair company isn’t likely to upload negative reviews to their Facebook page.
 The reviews you find there will all be positive.
 Like most any other company, and with just a little bit of digging – you can find a fair share of negative reviews for CreditRepair.com, too.

 The negative reviews often deal with heightened expectations new customers may have.
-The CreditRepair.com ‘About’ page, at the time of this review, illustrated (using a bar graph) the removal of 7% of their past customers’ negative items from their reports every month, starting in Month 1.
+The CreditRepair.com ‘How it Works’ page, at the time of this review, illustrated (using a bar graph) the removal of around 6-7% of their past customers’ negative items from their reports every month, starting in Month 1.

 It’s important to consider: this figure, while likely accurate as an average, is exactly that: an average.
 While results with a credit repair firm in Month 1 are indeed possible with any legitimate credit repair firm, they should not be expected.